zvbt/pihole-updater/README.md

-# pihole-updater
+# Pihole-Updater

-A fast Pi-hole ads list downloader
+A small rust app to download Pi-hole ads list faster than a bash script.